 [05:50] When Taking a W is Good—and Bad

 But if you have the option and in the middle of the course and it looks like you are going to struggle, if you have to get perfect test scores from here on out just to get a C, the most realistic scenario is you won’t get perfect scores and you’re not going to get that C, you’re going to get a D or F. Take the W.Having withdrawals on your transcript is not a huge red flag for medical school.Click To Tweet

 But if you have weird withdrawals like you have a W from organic chemistry from your four-year university, then you take organic chemistry at a community college.
 Then you withdraw from Physics 2 from your four-year university and get Physics 2 at your community college.
 Then you withdraw from Biochem and so on.

 So you see, if you have this pattern of withdrawing from your four-year university, which many medical schools still consider harder, and then you take it at an “easier” school, the community college, that is going to be questioned.

 If you’re home for the summer and you’re taking community college courses, then that’s not a problem.
 So take the W. It’s worth it.

 [07:20] Need Help with MCAT?

-Again, The Premed Playbook: Guide to the MCAT is available now.
-This is co-written with Next Step Test Prep.
-And if you’re looking for MCAT full-length practice exams, Next Step Test Prep is where you want to go.
-I’ve gotten feedback from students that they’re the best exams after the AAMC exams.
-They have 10 scored exams and use the promo code MSHQ to save 10% off your full-length purchase from Next Step.
+And if you’re looking for MCAT full-length practice exams, Next Step is where you want to go.
+I’ve gotten feedback from students that they’re the best exams after the AAMC official practice tests.
+They have 10 scored exams.
+Use the promo code MSHQ to save 10% on full-length practice tests from Next Step.